awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 You set the time zone when you first create your DB instance\.
 You can create your DB instance by using the [AWS Management Console](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateMicrosoftSQLServerInstance.html), the Amazon RDS API [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html.html) action, or the AWS CLI [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command\.

-If your DB instance is part of a Multi\-AZ deployment \(using SQL Server Mirroring or Always On\), then when you fail over, your time zone remains the local time zone that you set\.
-For more information, see [Multi\-AZ Deployments Using Microsoft SQL Server Mirroring or Always On](#SQLServer.Concepts.General.Mirroring)\.
+If your DB instance is part of a Multi\-AZ deployment \(using SQL Server DBM or AGs\), then when you fail over, your time zone remains the local time zone that you set\.
+For more information, see [Multi\-AZ Deployments Using Microsoft SQL Server Database Mirroring or Always On Availability Groups ](#SQLServer.Concepts.General.Mirroring)\.

 When you request a point\-in\-time restore, you specify the time to restore to in UTC\.
 During the restore process, the time is translated to the time zone of the DB instance\.
 For more information, see [Restoring a DB Instance to a Specified Time](USER_PIT.md)\.